adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 fewer committed crimes.

-When controlling for midday Metro ridership, the magnitude of the coefficient associated with a high alert slightly decrease, but remained in the confidence interval (−7.316 ± 2.877 × 1.96).
+When controlling for midday Metro ridership, the magnitude of the coefficient associated with a high alert slightly decreased but remained in the confidence interval ( − 7.316 ± 2.877 × 1.96).
 Column 2 shows that a 10% increase in Metro ridership is associated with an increase of 1.7 crimes per day, holding all else fixed.

 This procedure is important because, when trying to measure the causal effect of an intervention, we are implicitly assuming that all the other